thebetterjort/tylerharpool/_posts/things-im-reading.md

 ---
-title: 'Thinks I've read'
+title: 'Things I've read'
-excerpt: 'You can find not everything I've read but the things I have found to be important for one reason or another.'
+excerpt: "You can find not everything I've read but the things I have found to be important for one reason or another."
 coverImage: '/assets/blog/preview/cover.jpg'
 date: '2021-02-05T05:35:07.322Z'
 author: